Ceramic Kamado Joe Grill Review

 The Basics

 Since it's inception in 2009 Kamado Joe has opened a can of whoop-ass over what was the market leader Big Green Egg, the Kamado Joe grill factory is in China but that doesn't make it a cheap Chinese import.
-Far from it, the quality of these ceramic grills is generally very good and it fully justifies it's brand position as one of the top four kamado brands globally.
-In recent years it's also acquired corporate status with a cash injection from Dominus Capital which is also involved in the Masterbuilt brand.
+Although quality is slipping, Kamado Joe grills are generally very good and it still justifies it's brand position as one of the top four kamado brands globally.

 The other ceramic grill brands (with the exception of USA built Primo) are manufactured in low cost countries.
 Monolith also in China and Big Green Egg in Mexico.